Share this entry

 The cost of high attrition is significant, if not always apparent, as high-growth companies tend to spend large portions of their HR budgets and leadership mindshare on recruiting.
 Some experts say the cost of losing an employee can range from tens of thousands of dollars to as much as double the employee’s annual salary.

-In follow-up interviews, HR execs from the companies surveyed and other experts were divided on the significance of high attrition (Link to Patty McCord piece).
+In follow-up interviews, HR execs from the companies surveyed and other experts were divided on the significance of high attrition.
 But nearly all considered it a critical problem when high-performing workers are among those departing.
 They even have a term for it: “regrettable attrition.”
-(Link to Chris Barbin Piece)

 With lack of career growth cited as the top reason high performers leave, HR experts recommend a variety of strategies to keep those workers happy.